antarctica/bas-style-kit-docs/site/_core/grid.md

 1. **columns** - which contain content
 2. **rows** - which contain and aligns columns
-3. **containers** - which contain rows, this is a [general purpose layout feature]({{ '/core/layout/#containers' | prepend: site.baseurl }})
+3. **containers** - which contain rows and is a [general purpose layout feature]({{ '/core/layout/#containers' | prepend: site.baseurl }})

-There are some rules for using these components:
+There are some rules for using the grid system:

 1. all rows must be wrapped in a container, but this doesn't need to be an direct parent
 2. only columns can be the direct children of rows